Blue cheese: Canada

 Under the regulation of the Canadian Food Inspection Agency, manufacturers can produce blue cheese with a maximum of 47 percent moisture and minimum of 27 percent milk fat.
 Salt is allowed to be used as a preservative; however, the amount of the salt or combination of salts shall not exceed 200 parts per million of milk and milk products used to make the cheese.
 The Canadian Food Inspection Agency does not limit the use of bacterial cultures to aid further ripening and flavoring preparations other than cheese flavoring.

 United States

 The United States Code of Federal Regulations standard for blue cheese specifies a minimum milkfat content of 50 percent, and maximum moisture of 46 percent.
 Optional ingredients permitted include food coloring to neutralize the yellowish tint of the cheese, benzoyl peroxide bleach, and vegetable wax for coating the rind.

 Properties

 Gorgonzola, Stilton, and Roquefort are considered to be favored blue cheeses in many countries.
-These cheeses all have a protected designation of origin in which they may only be called their respective name if produced a certain way in a certain location.
+These cheeses all have a protected designation of origin: they may only use the name if produced following regulations about the process used and the region of production.